orthanc-mirrors/orthanc-book/Sphinx/source/faq/troubleshooting.rst

     and `here
     <http://stackoverflow.com/questions/1726585/firefox-and-chrome-slow-on-localhost-known-fix-doesnt-work-on-windows-7>`__.

-* If you experience **slow DICOM transfers under Linux**, please read the `following bug report
+* If you experience **slow DICOM transfers under GNU/Linux**, please read the `following bug report
   <https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=785400>`__.
 This
-  issue does *not* affect all the versions of Linux.
+  issue does *not* affect all the versions of GNU/Linux.
 A patch to this issue is shipped with the Orthanc source code.
 In order to take advantage of this patch, you need to statically link Orthanc against DCMTK by using the ``-DUSE_SYSTEM_DCMTK=OFF`` flag `when invoking CMake
   <https://bitbucket.org/sjodogne/orthanc/src/default/LinuxCompilation.txt>`__.